avaus/bigdata-cluster/README.md

 # Note
-This guidance is meant for Linux environment
+This guide is meant for Linux environment.
+It has been tested on OS X 10.9.4 also.

 # 1. The Avaus BigData cluster in nutshell